 2. Use United MileagePlus

 United is a US-based Star Alliance carrier and has one of the best ways to search for rewards seats on Star Alliance member airlines.
 When looking at multiple flights, we suggest searching one flight at a time.
-Below is an example of an ANA reward seat from Tokyo to Sydney which you could book with KrisFlyer miles, Aeroplan Points or even Virgin Atlantic Flying Club miles.
+Below is an example of an ANA reward seat from Tokyo to Sydney which you could book with Velocity Points, KrisFlyer miles, Aeroplan Points or even Virgin Atlantic Flying Club miles.

 3. Use Air Canada Aeroplan